van001/lesscode/readme.md

 ## 3. Function composition
+> Whole is greater than the sum of parts

-I will define clear composition strategy to combines functions from similar or different categories.
+A single function is limited, but combined can accomplish major task.
+I will define clear composition strategy to combine functions from similar or different categories, or the functions that transform categories (String to List, List to Map etc).

 > I will define composition function as '$'.
-It will be of arbitrary arity, so we won't  use currying.
+It will be of arbitrary arity, so won't use currying.
 Also since it's a one of kind, we will not say $A (used lated for special case), but simple $.
 Eventaully I will define parallel composition using $$, $$$, $$$$ or $A, to allow upto 3 parallel composition or parallel composition of any arity ($A).

 #### Structure preserving functions
 By default all the functions that preserve the structure are composable within that category.